If your brain tumour can't be cured

 Some people think that they may be able to get better treatment abroad.
 Often, this is because of stories in the papers or on the internet.
 It really is best to talk these things through with your specialist too.
 Often press reports are misleading, or just plain wrong.
-The treatment may not be for your type of tumour.
+The treatment may not be for your type of tumour or in your situation.
 Or the treatment may be available in the UK after all.

 You need to think carefully about going overseas for treatment.
 Talk it over with your family and your doctors.
 Being treated overseas is a big commitment.
 It can be expensive in time and quality of life, as well as financially.

 It is very understandable that people want to ask this question.
 Unfortunately, it is a very difficult question to answer.
 How the tumour develops will be different in every case and so it is hard to generalise.
 We have tried to give you as much information as we can, but brain tumours will have different symptoms depending on where they are in your brain.
 To find out more, it is a good idea to talk it over with your doctor and specialist nurse.
 They will be familiar with the medical details of your tumour and may be able to talk through how it could affect you as it grows.